What are Robo Advisors and How do They Work?

 What are They?

-Put simply, Robo Advisors are computerised platforms that aim to provide the services of a Financial Advisor.
-A typical Robo Advisory platform will automate the process of data gathering, risk profiling and goa analysis, using a chatbot or web-based application in which investors will need to input their information.
-Having gathered all your relevant information, a typical Robo Advisor will produce a customized investment solution that revolves around stocks, bonds, mutual funds and other products that may suit your needs.
+Put simply, Robo Advisors are computerized platforms that aim to provide the services of a Financial Advisor.
+A typical Robo Advisory platform will automate the process of data gathering, risk profiling, and goal analysis, using a chatbot or web-based application in which investors will need to input their information.
+Having gathered all your relevant information, a typical Robo Advisor will produce a customized investment solution that revolves around stocks, bonds, mutual funds, and other products that may suit your needs.
 Most Robo Advisory Platforms will thereafter also offer investors the means to execute these recommendations with little or no need for paperwork.

 How do They Work?